Summer of playGet involved

-With the new road map making it clear that play streets can happen this summer, many councils are now getting a policy in place or thinking about how to make it easier for residents to apply.
-From 17 May the rule of 6 will be dropped outside and up to 30 people can meet outdoors.
+With the current road map making it clear that play streets can happen this summer, many councils are getting a policy in place or thinking about how to make it easier for residents to apply.

 At Playing Out, we have over 10 years of experience in supporting residents to open up their street space, and supporting councils across the UK to get good policies in place that allow parents and residents to self-organise.
 We can help you!